pauliusbaulius/lil_ripper/README.md

 ## Roadmap <a name="roadmap">

 - [x] fix -f flag, since it does not work at all anymore.
-- [ ] A separate queue for gfycat videos that waits longer between requests to evade IP ban or something that at least reduces the frequency of bans.
 - [x] 4chan thread media archiving, under -c flag.
-- [ ] pinterest board media archiving, under -p flag.
-- [ ] add pytest tests, something I have to learn to write.
+- [x] add pytest tests WIP
 - [ ] a better way to quit program, since ctrl+c does not cancel all threads at once.
 - [ ] show status how long it took to generate links and download each file. maybe a progress bar?
   - [x] download time
   - [ ] generation time
-  - [ ] progress bar
-- [ ] add image/video compression option to reduce size of media on disk in exchange for cpu usage and electricity.
+- [ ] maybe add image/video compression option to reduce size of media on disk in exchange for cpu usage and electricity?
 - [ ] skip v.reddit videos if user has no ffmpeg, check for it first.

 ## Changelog <a name="changelog">

+[0.0.8]

+- -l is added.
+Lil ripper will make logs as of this version.

 [0.0.7]